 Marriages often benefit from coaching, but each marriage has its' own unique set of difficulties, so it is impossible to say whether or not a marriage will grow stronger through the process of coaching.

 Contrary to what many clients expect, geographic proximity is not always important when looking for a coach.
 Many relationship coaches work over the phone, via email and through online teleconferencing services like Skype and Zoom, which allows for greater flexibility for both coach and client.
 It also makes the pool of prospective coaches much larger.
-You can often hire a coach who lives in Vancouver as easily as one who lives across the country.
+You can often hire a coach who lives in your city as easily as one who lives across the country.
 Finding the right "fit" is much more important than the location of that coach.

-Most Noomii coaches offer a free introductory session, which allows you to chat with several coaches before choosing the best fit for you.
-When looking for a relationship coach, you might seek out someone you can relate to, who you enjoy talking to, and who has experience or training in your particular concerns.
+Noomii coaches offer a free introductory session, which allows you to chat with several coaches before choosing the best fit for you.
+When looking for a relationship coach, you might seek out someone you can relate to, who you enjoy talking to and who has experience or training in your particular concerns.

 Where can I get training to become a relationship coach?

 Relationship coaching is one of the fastest growing segments in the field of coaching.
 With divorce rates higher than 50 percent, and the marriage rates decreasing every year, there is plenty of demand for coaches that specialize in relationships.

-There are over 100 Relationship Coach Training Programs listed at the International Coach Federation (ICF), so there are plenty of educational programs for new relationship coaches to choose from.
+There are over 100 Relationship Coach Training Programs, so there are plenty of educational programs for new relationship coaches to choose from.